forgani/3-Phase-AC-PowerMonitor/README.md

-# Monitoring the current of the 3-Phase AC load
+# Monitoring the current of the 3-Phase AC load with Blynk app

 Building a Home Energy Monitor with ESP-12E and  3 X CT Sensors